RandomSearch18/mid-knight-snacks/README.md

 The original idea behind the game was that by completing levels, the player would get larger and more unwieldy, thus making the player their own enemy.

+## Improvements made after Counterspell

+I focused on improving how the game functioned rather than adding any new gameplay, because my experience with making these changes will be more broadly useful in future games or projects.
+The important things I did to improve the game were to:

+- Fix the _incredibly_ botched Physics logic
+  - Turns out that creating something that actually works wasn't too hard, now that I've done it once
+- Make the game playable on the web
+- Slightly improve how the knight looks (even if he's still a solid-color rectangle)
+- Properly handle exiting the game area
+  - Including respawning with an animation
+  - Previously, the game would softlock if you jumped to far up, and crash if you walked too far right
+- Make the game window resizable, and make the level best fit the available space
+  - This included rewriting the game to use tiles as a coordinate system (rather than pixels)

 ## Screenshots

 ![Screenshot of the game running on Linux](./demos/mid-knight-snacks.png)